Mylaana/AresExpedition/README.md

 Double activation count being ignored by multiple activation option cards (18/27/43)
 reloading during research phase adds the previously rolled card in hand + new set to select from

-potentially : All triggers (need testing them), types tested:
-    - On card played
-    - on tag played
-    - on parameter increased
-    - on forest gained
-    - on Activated card

 ## Must have for v1 :
 ### Refactoring
 root services: reorganize services/stateless classes and tree